rocre/mebi-php-framework/README.md

 # mebi-php-framework

-Very basic PHP framework, based on MVC.
+Very simple PHP framework, based on MVC.

 Designed with MVC-principles in mind, this framework provides some basic functions like webrouting and view-components.